 Classics (i.e. over 50s) games: The Club plays 11 fixtures in an over fifties “Classics” Veterans competition.
 The rules are very similar to the Masters except that batsmen retire at 30*.
 The Competition is played on alternate Sundays to the Masters on turf wickets.

 LMS T20 Summer Mid week Wednesday evening.
 The Club plays regular fixtures on Wednesday nights over summer in an 8-a-side T20 evening competition in the Last Man Standing Competition-Eastern Suburbs Division on synthetic wickets in Moore Park.

 Other games: The Club also plays about twelve other competitive but “friendly” fixtures on Sundays and midweek, on grounds varying from major national grounds such as (occasionally) the M.C.G., the S.C.G., and Bradman Oval, Bowral, to small country grounds such as Mandalong and Mudgee Opposition includes teams such as the Melbourne Cricket Club, The Sydney Cricket Club, Queensland Cricketers’ Club, the Primary Club, I. Zingari (Australia), Molonglo, the Army (Victoria Barracks) and sometimes overseas touring sides.
 These are generally full day games of about 45-50 overs a side.
 In February 2004, the Club was invited by the S.C.G.
 Trust and Cricket N.S.W. to represent the Civilian population against the Military in a game to commemorate 150 years of cricket at the S.C.G.

-Overseas tours: Every winter, the Club generally runs an overseas tour and has undertaken thirty-five such tours in the past thirty two years, with the most recent a tour to Perth over the 2020 Australia Day long weekend, and a longer tour to Sri Lanka over Easter 2019.
-The Club’s proposed September 2020 tour to Corfu and Croatia has been postponed a year because of Covid 19.
+Overseas tours: Every winter, the Club generally runs an overseas tour and has undertaken thirty-five such tours in the past thirty five years, with the most recent a tour to Tasmania in January 2023.
+The Club’s proposed September 2020 tour to Corfu and Croatia originally postponed 2 years because of Covid 19 has been cancelled .
+The Club is currently planning a 2-3 week tour to Barbados at Easter 2024.
 The Club is always looking for players interested in such tours.

 Golf: The golf section traditionally used to play once a month on a Sunday morning; steps are currently being taken to revive traditional fixtures and expand.
 Currently only 1 or 2 annual fixtures are played.